Documenting my Rainier obsession

 3700', 3 sites + group

 Unique and romantically spooky group site is made from the end of an abandoned road.
-Individual sites are on the other side of the river, which is annoyingly far away from the toilet that's by the group site.
+Individual sites and water source are on the other side of the river, which is annoyingly far away from the toilet that's by the group site.

 Photo shows group site.